 Group & Mid-week Tours: Mid-week tours and private or group paddles can be scheduled for any night.
 Weeknights are often a quieter time to experience the bay, as we are usually the only boaters on the water.
 Bioluminescence is best viewed on nights with no moonlight.
-Call the office or check the calendar for this year's optimal viewing times.
+See above for this year's optimal viewing times.

 Bioluminescence is present for a couple of months a year when all the variables align: water temperature, air temperature, winds, currents, and tides.
 When the conditions are right, we are able to see dinoflaggelates, small organisms that “light up” the water a brilliant green when they are displaced.
 We can see this display best on moonless nights.
 Due to a warm spring, this year's bioluminescence is already very bright!!

 On a moonless night, with the sun only a memory, the quiet darkness that surrounds us is the perfect viewing environment for the delicate light show put on by tiny organisms.
 Many people have heard about the magic of bioluminescence, but you can’t quite understand until you see it.